mhdr3a/GReG/README.md

 ```
 export HF_TOKEN="your_hugging_face_token"
 ```
-and make sure to set the temperature is bigger than 0.
+and make sure to set the temperature is greater than 0.